-Teaching a horse to yield to pressure of either type requires exact timing.
+Teaching a horse to yield to physical pressure or intention pressure requires exact timing.

 Proper Release is critical.
 Release is the reward that the rider or trainer gives the horse for executing the proper maneuver. ie: If he backs up one steps when asked to do so, the pressure is immediately released and he finds that a one-step back always brings relief from the pressure of the bit and the rider’s legs.
 Soon, he heads for that sweet pressure-free spot. (see Release Training)

 Shaping is the term used for GRADUALLY lengthening or fine-tuning a response. ie: After your horse reliably backs up one step, start asking for two.
 When that is an easy task, ask for three etc. etc. Soon he will back clear across an arena with only the lightest cue. (see Shaping)

 There is a difference between pushing and driving.
 Both are pressure.
 However, pushing is a steady pressure that a horse can push back against.
 It remains on the horse’s body, escalating in intensity until the horse yields to it: Low press, medium press, deep press that is very uncomfortable.

 Driving is a rhythmic pressure that demands movement away from the driver.
 It is harder to resist because it pulsates.
 There is nothing to lean back against.
 Driving pressure escalates from body-bubble “air-tapping” to actual pulsating physical contact: TAP!
 TAP!
 TAP!

 During the introduction of most training exercises in this manual we use escalating driving pressure to induce a horse to move in a certain direction: